4 CBI officers arrested, dismissed from service for staging raid on Chandigarh firm to extort money | Law-Order

 The accused -- Sumit Gupta, Pradeep Rana, Ankur Kumar and Akash Ahlawat (all sub-inspectors at the CBI's Delhi-based units) -- were taken into custody by the agency on Wednesday night and Thursday after registering a case against them under various sections of the Indian Penal Code, including 388 (extortion by threat of accusation of an offence), under which the minimum sentence is 10-year imprisonment and the maximum is life imprisonment.

-The dismissed officers were working in anti-corruption units, economic offence wing and Interpol protocol division of the CBI.
+The dismissed officers were working in anti-corruption units, economic offence wing and Interpol protocol division of the CBI at Delhi, the officials said.

 ''We have never heard of such a swift action where officials of a police force have been dismissed within a couple of days of their illegal action coming to the fore,'' an official said.